Proceedings of the USSR Academy of Sciences: Doklady Biochemistry and Biophysics

 (Biochemistry, Biophysics, Molecular Biology.
 Incorporating Doklady Biochemistry and Doklady Biophysics.

 Doklady.
 Botanical Sciences Sections

 Its first issue, Jan/Jun 1964, through to the June 1965 issue was called Proceedings of the Academy of Sciences of the USSR.
 Botanical Sciences Sections and was published by Consultants Bureau Enterprises.
 Afterward it was published by Consultants Bureau as Doklady.
 Botanical Sciences Sections (ISSN 0012-4982).

 Note that volumes 142-153 (1962–1963) were also called Doklady.
 Biological Sciences Sections.

 Doklady Chemical Technology

 Chemical Technology.
-Incorporated into Doklady Chemistry.
+From 2001 to 2024, it was incorporated into Doklady Chemistry.